Editorial: Knight elevated Sheriff's Office to 'model' status

 Out with the old …

 Ten years later, Knight has backed up the early promise.
-And it’s accurate to say the Sarasota County Sheriff’s Office has, indeed, become something of a model police agency.
+And it’s accurate to say the SCSO has, indeed, become something of a model police agency.

-Credit to Knight, a skilled communicator who has an open and affable personality.
-He is loose and engaging one-on-one, comfortable and confident with neighborhood groups and with other public officials.

 There were some tests early in his tenure — notably involving his handling two high-profile, use-of-force shootings by deputies — but he managed to steer through the difficulties and lead the department forward with policing and jail initiatives.
 Knight was unchallenged for re-election in 2012 and 2016.
 Had he chosen, he could have returned for another four-year term.